i05nagai/memorandum/language/english_speaking.md

     * Teachers may use their own discretion when marking the exam.
     * choice, or the right to make a choice, based on judgment
     * careful behaviour
+        * the ability to behave without causing embarrassment or attractin too much attention, esp. by keeping information secret
         * Can you trust him with this?
 Yes, he's the soul of discretion
     * right to choose
         * the right or ability to decide sth
         * students can be expelled at the discretion of principal
         * I leave the decision to your discretion
+        * at sb's discretion/at the discretion of sb
+        * exercise/use your discretion
+        * leave it up to sb's discretion/leave it up to the discretion of sb
+        * broad/complete/considerable discretion
     * exercise/use (your) discretion
     * leave it to sb's discretion/leave it up to the discretion of sb
 * hassle